taisukef/yallist-es/README.md

-# yallist
+# yallist-es

-Yet Another Linked List
+Yet Another Linked List (ES module version)

 There are many doubly-linked list implementations like it, but this one is mine.